-What Happens if I Don’t Show Up for Jury Duty in Miami, FL?
+What Happens if You Miss Jury Duty in Miami, FL?

 Miami-Dade County provides an online portal to request postponement or release from jury duty.
 The court clerk can release you from jury duty.
 You will not face fines or other penalties if you request a release before your jury date.

-Here is some information about jury duty and what happens if you fail to appear for jury service.
+Here is some information about jury duty and what happens if you don’t go to jury duty.

 At the end of a trial, the jury delivers a verdict.
 In some cases, the jury will have specific questions to answer.
 Did the parties form a contract?
 Was there a conspiracy?
 Did the defendant control the premises where the slip and fall accident happened?